Someguy123/golosjs-lib/README.md

-# SteemJS (steemjs-lib)
+# GolosJS (golosjs-lib)

-Pure JavaScript Steem crypto library for node.js and browsers.
+Pure JavaScript Golos crypto library for node.js and browsers.
 Can be used to construct, sign and broadcast transactions in JavaScript.

 [![npm version](https://img.shields.io/npm/v/steemjs-lib.svg?style=flat-square)](https://www.npmjs.com/package/steemjs-lib)
 [![npm downloads](https://img.shields.io/npm/dm/steemjs-lib.svg?style=flat-square)](https://www.npmjs.com/package/steemjs-lib)

+**NOTE: Since the only thing changed in GOLOS is address prefixing and assets, this library still uses `steem-rpc`.
+This means you will probably be using a mixture of steem-rpc AND golosjs-lib.**

 ## Setup

 This library can be obtained through npm:
 ```
-npm install steemjs-lib
+npm install golosjs-lib
 ```

 DISCLAIMER: This is a work in progress and most likely there will be bugs.
 Please file issues if you encounter any problems.